 What’s the difference between the medications?

-Lariam contains an agent called mefloquine, and it is not completely understood how this substance works.
-However, it is known to stop the development of the parasite in the bloodstream and the escalation of the disease.
+Lariam contains an agent called mefloquine.
+The mechanism of action is not fully understood; however it is known to stop the development of the parasite in the bloodstream and the escalation of the disease.

 Doxycycline is an antibiotic, but is also effective when used against plasmodium.
 Again, it stops the parasite from multiplying in number by inhibiting its ability to generate self-sustaining chemicals and grow.